weygoldt/ChirpCNN/README.md

   - Incorporate theses kinds of artifacts into the training dataset.
 This is probably the most elegant solution.
   - Increase the vertical window height so that all chirps fit the window and artifacts (which are always larger than the window) are discarded.
   - Check if the detected chirps have an amplitude trough on the filtered baseline.
 If not, discard them.
 This is probably the least elegant but fastest solution.
-- [ ] Implement skipping areas where the amplitude of the frequency band is too low.
+- [x] Implement skipping areas where the amplitude of the frequency band is too low.
 This should remove some of the false positives.
-- [ ] Implement the sliding window starting at the start of the track instead of the start of the current spectrogram window.
+- [x] Implement the sliding window starting at the start of the track instead of the start of the current spectrogram window.
 This should remove some of the false positives as well.
+  - NOTE: I currently fix this by skipping each window that is not completely covered by a track.
-- [ ] In the current training dataset are just either frequency bands with a chirp on them or without a chirp on them.
+- [x] In the current training dataset are just either frequency bands with a chirp on them or without a chirp on them.
 But sometimes, the tracks that are used to slide across the frequency bands do not match perfectly, e.g. during a rise.
 In these cases, the detector often falsely finds chirps.
 Add windows in which there is no chirp and a misaligned track to the training dataset to prevent this.
 [This](assets/track_mismatch.png) shows a visualization of the issue.
-- [ ] Remove chirps in lower power area after the track_id loop in the detector function.
+- [x] Remove chirps in lower power area after the track_id loop in the detector function.
-- [ ] Train network on chirps with lower power but higher contrast.
+- [x] Train network on chirps with lower power but higher contrast.
-- [ ] Add cuda to training dataset generation.
+- [x] Add cuda to training dataset generation.
-- [ ] Follow [this](https://machinelearningmastery.com/building-a-binary-classification-model-in-pytorch/) tutorial for ROC and k-fold crossvalidation
+- [x] Follow [this](https://machinelearningmastery.com/building-a-binary-classification-model-in-pytorch/) tutorial for ROC and k-fold crossvalidation
 - [ ] Also try out a ResNet in future like so: https://medium.com/@hasithsura/audio-classification-d37a82d6715 or like so https://towardsdatascience.com/audio-classification-with-deep-learning-in-python-cf752b22ba07
+- [ ] Explicitly add centered vertical noise bands to the training dataset.
+This should help the network to learn to distinguish noise from chirps.

 ## Project log